Personal licence

 Personal licences allow you to sell alcohol on behalf of any business that has a premises licence or a club premises certificate in a similar way that a driving licence allows you to drive a car.
 You do not have to hold a personal licence to be employed in a pub or other business that sells alcohol.
 Premises licensed to sell alcohol must have a designated premises supervisor, who holds a personal licence.

 Anyone who does not hold a personal licence must be authorised to sell alcohol by a personal licence holder.
-Download the Authorisation form.
+Download the DPS Authorisation form (PDF).

 You need to get a personal alcohol licence if you:

-• want to sell alcohol at a premises that holds a premises licence or has a temporary event notice in force;
+• want to authorise the sale of alcohol at a premises that holds a premises licence;

 • want to get more than five temporary event notices in a year; and